projectcapsule/capsule/docs/operator/use-cases/network-policies.md

 To meet this requirement, Bill needs to define network policies that deny pods belonging to Alice's namespaces to access pods in namespaces belonging to other tenants, e.g. Bob's tenant `water`, or in system namespaces, e.g. `kube-system`.

-Also, Bill can make sure pods belonging to a tenant namespace cannot access other network infrastructure like cluster nodes, load balancers, and virtual machines running other services.
+Also, Bill can make sure pods belonging to a tenant namespace cannot access other network infrastructures like cluster nodes, load balancers, and virtual machines running other services.

 Bill can set network policies in the tenant manifest, according to the requirements: